 - The revised legislation applies to all projects including for the first time domestic jobs.

 - All projects must have a written construction phase plan.

 - The role of CDM co-ordinator in the previous CDM Regulations 2007 has been removed and replaced with a new role of principal designer.
 This means that the responsibility for coordination of the pre-construction phase – which is crucial to the management of any successful construction project – will rest with an existing member of the design team.

 - Some domestic and non-domestic projects will have to be notified to the Health & Safety Executive by the client.

 - The client: the new Regulations recognise the influence and importance of the client as the head of the supply chain and they are best placed to set standards throughout a project.
 There is a duty to make sure all persons doing the job have the right skills, knowledge, training and experience.

 - Competence.
 This will be split into its component parts of skills, knowledge, training and experience, and – if it relates to an organisation – organisational capability.
 This will provide clarity and help the industry to both assess and demonstrate that construction project teams have the right attributes to deliver a healthy and safe project.

 The technical standards set out in Part 4 of the new Regulations will remain essentially unchanged from those in guidance related to CDM 2007.
 HSE’s targeting and enforcement policy, as a proportionate and modern regulator, also remains unchanged.

-Please note the draft Regulations within the guidance have been amended following consultation.
-The Regulations and this draft Legal series guidance may be subject to change while the Regulations are awaiting Parliamentary approval.
+Please note the Regulations within the guidance have been amended following consultation.
+The Regulations and this legal series guidance may be subject to change while the Regulations are awaiting Parliamentary approval.
 The final version of the Legal series guidance to support CDM 2015 became available from 6 April 2015.